-Focus on actions where the EIT will add value at the EU level and contribute to achieving the objectives of Horizon Europe, will guide the EIT strategy for 2021-2027.
-First, the EIT will continue to support the innovation capacity and ecosystems through the KICs, their further development and expansion, and through the launch of new KICs.
-Secondly, building on its experience with the knowledge triangle integration, the EIT will directly support the development of the entrepreneurial and innovation capacity in the higher education sector.
-Finally, through more effective cross-cutting measures, the EIT will ensure that its impact at the EU level increases.
-In addition, the EIT will also improve its operations in a number of areas in order to increase its effectiveness, efficiency and impact.
+The EIT strategy for 2021-2027 shall focus on actions where the EIT will add value at the EU level and contribute to achieving the objectives of Horizon Europe.
+First, the EIT shall continue to support the innovation capacity and ecosystems across the Union through the KICs, their further development, openness to new partners and expansion.
+Secondly, building on its experience with the knowledge triangle integration, the EIT shall steer the support and development of the entrepreneurial and innovation capacity in the higher education sector implemented through the KICs.
+Finally, through more effective cross-cutting measures, the EIT shall strive to ensure that its impact at the EU level increases.
+In addition, the EIT shall also improve its operations in order to increase its effectiveness, efficiency and impact.